EMA Trading Strategy: How to Use Moving Average Crossovers for Stocks and Crypto

 RSI Confirmation: The Final Filter

-Even with the EMA crossover confirmed and price above the SMA 99, there’s one more filter: RSI.
-The Eaglizer system requires RSI to be above 55–60 at the time of entry.
-This ensures that momentum is genuinely building, not just recovering from a weak bounce.
+The Eaglizer system requires RSI to be above 55–60 at entry.
+This ensures momentum is genuinely building, not just recovering from a weak bounce.
+RSI above 60 during a crossover is a high-conviction signal that buyers are in control.

 The Complete Entry Checklist

-- EMA 8 has crossed above EMA 34 (or is pulling back to it and holding)
+1. EMA 8 has crossed above EMA 34 (or is pulling back to it and holding)

-- Price is above the SMA 99 (and ideally above the SMA 200)
+2. Price is above the SMA 99 (and ideally above SMA 200)

-- Supertrend indicator is green (confirming uptrend direction)
+4. Supertrend indicator is green

-- Volume is above average on the move up
+5. Volume is above average on the move up

 Does This Work on Crypto Too?

 Yes — and arguably better.
 Crypto markets run 24/7, which means more data, more candles, and cleaner EMA reads.
-The Fibonacci EMA stack and RSI confirmation work just as well on BTC, ETH, and major altcoins as they do on stocks like NVDA, AAPL, or SPY.
+The Fibonacci EMA stack works just as well on BTC, ETH, and major altcoins as it does on NVDA or SPY.
+Just use slightly wider stops due to higher volatility, and adjust position size so dollar risk stays consistent.

 Leave a comment